Shuvomoy/blog/_posts/2020-04-25-Life-of-Egon-Balas.md

 >
 > My past experiences also made me a better judge of people—having had the opportunity to observe human nature under extreme circumstances is an asset hard to match in this respect.
 They definitely influenced my system of values.
 >
-> ...When it comes to evaluating people, I try to put their accomplishments in perspective: What obstacles did they have to overcome?
-In choosing my friends, I put a high price on character, independence of mind, and courage.
-As the popular saying has it, "A friend in need is a friend indeed," and I sometimes try to imagine how this or that person might behave if I came under attack for some reason.
+> ...When it comes to evaluating people, I try to put their accomplishments in perspective: *What obstacles did they have to overcome?* In choosing my friends, I put a high price on *character, independence of mind, and courage*.
+As the popular saying has it, "A friend in need is a friend indeed," and I sometimes try to imagine *how this or that person might behave if I came under attack for some reason*.